mujahidh098/BI-portfolio/README.md

 BI-portfolio/
 │
-├── sql/                    # SQL queries used in reporting and analysis ├── data/                   # Sample anonymized datasets ├── python/                 # Python projects for forecasting and insights └── README.md               # This file
+├── sql/                    # SQL queries used in reporting and analysis ├── data/                   # Sample datasets
+├── python/                 # Python projects for forecasting and insights └── README.md               # This file